Bands renormalization and superconductivity in the strongly correlated Hubbard model using composite operators method: Composite operator formalism

 With this rewriting, the $\textbf{M}$ matrix is now given by the following expression

 The first term is proportional to $\textbf{S}_{jl\sigma \sigma'}$.
 However the second term is not and will introduce higher-order Green's function in the equations of motion

 An approximation is needed: we will assume that $\delta \phi_{i\sigma}$ is negligible.
-Therefore, we have
+Therefore, after a time Fourier transform, Eq. (\ref{EqofS}) becomes:

+One can perform a spatial Fourier transform and use translational invariance in order to have diagonal elements only in the momentum space.
+Therefore, in Fourier space inverting Eq. (\ref{EqonS2}) leads to:

-Where these three equations are direct consequences from the approximation.
-The first one is obtained by applying a time Fourier transform on the equation of motion.
-The second equation is the current from Eq. (\ref{JandE})and the last equation is Eq. (\ref{Mrel}) at equal imaginary time (notice that $\textbf{S}_{ij\sigma}(0)=\delta_{ij} \textbf{I}_{i\sigma}$).
+These three equations are a direct consequence of the COM approximation (neglecting $\delta \phi_i$ in the $U \gg t$ limit).
+The first one has been derived from the equation of motion.
+The second equation is the current from Eq. (\ref{JandE}) and the last equation is Eq. (\ref{Mrel}) at $\tau=0$(notice that $\textbf{S}_{ij\sigma}(\tau=0)=\delta_{ij} \textbf{I}_{i\sigma}$), after a spatial Fourier transform in order to have only diagonal elements in momentum space using translational invariance.

 In appendix A, this approximation is studied in depth and we detail the physical consequences of neglecting $\delta \phi$. $\textbf{E}$ acts as an effective energy matrix.
 Note that Eq. (\ref{EMIS:curr}) is similar to a Schrödinger equation for the composite operators.
 We can also include higher order terms in the basis to go further in the approximation.
 This has been done in Ref. \citep{avella_composite_2012}.